 EMC gets encryption capability for backup and storage at a time when the theft of laptops and other physical assets is on a steady climb.
 Lost backup tapes alone compromised personal information of close to 7 million people since the ChoicePoint fiasco in February 2005, according to the Privacy Rights Clearinghouse.
 And EMC is not the first to see the synergies of security and storage management.
 Symantec acquired Veritas, and large infrastructure vendors such as IBM and CA have also broadened their portfolios.

 But EMC also gets RSA's identity and access management, and authentication businesses--particularly hot areas, given looming Federal Financial Institution Examination Council (FFIEC) requirements that financial institutions more vigorously authenticate online banking customers.
-That's because while a bulk of RSA products are enterprise SecurID tokens, its acquisitions of Cyota, a provider of anti-fraud solutions to financial companies, and Passmark, which provides online banking authentication, give RSA an edge in the consumer space where banks
+That's because while a bulk of RSA products are enterprise SecurID tokens, its acquisitions of Cyota, a provider of anti-fraud solutions to financial companies, and Passmark, which provides online banking authentication, give RSA an edge in the consumer space where banks are scrambling to adhere to a January 2007 FFIEC deadline.

 For more on the FFIEC and other forms of strong authentication, go to our Manager's Guide on Simplifying Identity Management on page 21.
 There you'll also get a primer on enterprise single sign-on, Web access management and federation.
 You'll also get advice on common pitfalls to avoid if you are rolling out an IAM solution.